Looking to become accredited for the new Erasmus programme? See our Erasmus Accreditation page.

-Any private or public organisation which is active in the field of youth work can take part.
-Individuals cannot apply for funding directly.
+Any private or public organisation which is active in the field of youth work can take part in Erasmus+.
+Individuals cannot apply for funding directly so you’ll need to get buy-in from your organisation.
 Note that the consent of the organisation’s CEO or equivalent is required in order to apply.

-For a more detailed summary (including examples of each type of activity), see the Summary Guide for Youth and Non-Formal Learning.
+For a more detailed summary (including examples of each type of activity), see the Starting out with Erasmus+ guide.

-For full eligibility criteria, please see the boxed text ‘Eligible participating organisations’ in the ‘Mobility project for young people and youth workers’ section of the Erasmus+ Programme Guide.
+For more details on who can participate in Erasmus+, check out our Technical Eligibility Checklist or the ‘Eligible participating organisations’ section in the ‘Mobility project for young people and youth workers’ section of the Erasmus+ Programme Guide.

 Key Action 2 is for Strategic Partnerships between youth organisations.
 They can cooperate with other youth organisations, or with external organisations, to run innovative projects.
 The projects must support sharing, development and implementation of high quality youth work, training or learning practice.
 Projects can focus on developments in the youth field, and can also be cross-sectoral across the education, training and youth fields.
 The project results must be shared with the wider community, to encourage use of the methods developed and to ensure an impact beyond the organisations directly involved.